 Mr. Cooper asked the Board to declare their intent to serve as Lead Agency and the Board agreed.

-Upon a motion by Aaron Bock, and seconded by Bill Lascala, and with all those present voting "aye", the Board declared their intent to be Lead Agency.
+Upon a motion by Aaron Bock, and seconded by Bill Lascala, and with all those present voting "aye", the Board declared themselves Lead Agency.

 Jacob Road Solar